General Questions Anchor

 What is the Reconciliation Fund?

-The Reconciliation Fund awards $400,000 annually to community-based projects that aim to have an impact on Descendant communities whose ancestors were once enslaved on the Maryland Jesuit plantations.
+The Reconciliation Fund sets aside $400,000 annually to award to community-based projects that aim to have an impact on Descendant communities whose ancestors were once enslaved on the Maryland Jesuit plantations.

 What sort of projects are eligible for funds?